BenAllenUK/PANDA-Coursework-3/README.md

 A Scotland Yard board game AI

 # Instructions

+Run `sh RunGame.sh` to automatically run the following, or do it yourself manually:

 1) Open up a terminal window in the root folder and execute the command "node server/server_service.js" - leave it running
 2) Open up a second terminal window in the root folder and execute "ant judge" - leave it running
 3) Wait for the second window to say: